taffybar/taffybar/README.md

 haskell packages to the environment that compiles your taffybar.hs you will need to invoke that module and use the packages parameter to allow this.

+It is also possible to run/use taffybar on NixOS without using this module by using a standalone haskell project for the taffybar configuration.

 ##### Using the overlay.nix when taffybar is broken in nixpkgs
 The taffybar haskell package in nixpkgs has been broken in the unstable channel from time to time.
-To ameliorate this issue, this repository provides an overlay file which can be used to build taffybar.
+This repository provides a nix overlay file which can be used to build taffybar with current versions of nixpkgs.
 See [this comment](https://github.com/taffybar/taffybar/issues/464#issuecomment-503258726) for details on how to use the overlay.